wfpena/template-spring-app/README.md

 1. Install Maven and Java (JDK 11).

+2. Download and run H2 Database and set the config in the `application.properties` file.

-2. Run `mvn spring-boot:run` in the root of the project.
+3. Run `mvn spring-boot:run` in the root of the project.

 ### Running unit tests